Maribyrnong

 Maribyrnong's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Maribyrnong's health outcomes show excellent results according to AreaSearch's assessment.
+Maribyrnong's health outcomes show excellent results based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.

-Approximately 59% of Maribyrnong's total population (8,227 people) has private health cover, compared to 56.7% in Greater Melbourne.
-The most common medical conditions are mental health issues (7.1%) and asthma (6.8%).
-76.6% of residents report being completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Private health cover is exceptionally high at approximately 59% of the total population (8,227 people), compared to 56.7% in Greater Melbourne.
+Mental health issues affect 7.1% of residents, while asthma impacts 6.8%.
+Notably, 76.6% declare themselves completely clear of medical ailments, higher than Greater Melbourne's 72.6%.
 Working-age residents have low chronic condition prevalence.
 The area has 14.2% of residents aged 65 and over (1,963 people).
-Health outcomes among seniors are strong, broadly in line with national rankings.
+Health outcomes among seniors are particularly strong, broadly in line with the general population nationally.

 Frequently Asked Questions - Health